We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Serious allergic reactions involve the body releasing an antibody known as IgE.
 This antibody isn’t released in allergic contact dermatitis reactions.

-If you have a skin rash that just won’t go away or have skin that feels chronically irritated, make an appointment to see your doctor.
+If you have a skin rash that just won’t go away or have skin that feels chronically irritated, make an appointment to see your healthcare provider.

 - You have a fever or your skin’s showing signs of infection, such as being warm to the touch or oozing with fluid that isn’t clear.

 - The rash distracts you from your daily activities.